mathewgomas-alfred/mathewgomas.io/reference_manual/tools/move.rst

 Show coordinates
     When toggled will show the coordinates of the top-left pixel of the moved layer in a floating window.
 Constrained movement
     If you click, then press the :kbd:`Shift` key, then move the layer, movement is constrained to the horizontal and vertical directions.
-If you press the :kbd:`Shift` key, then click, then move, all layers will be moved, with the movement constrained to the horizontal and vertical directions
+If you press the :kbd:`Shift` key, then click, then move, all layers will be moved, with the movement constrained to the horizontal and vertical directions.

     .. image:: /images/tools/Movetool_coordinates.png